Ready to say goodbye to debt for good? Learn More

 • This is not my debt: This means that the debt collector has improperly identified you as the owner of the debt.
 Check this box if the debt isn’t and never was yours.

 • Other (please describe on reverse or attach additional information).
-If you’re being contacted about a debt you did owe but have already paid off, or there are any other reasons you want to dispute the debt, you can check this box and send along additional documentation to support your claim.
+If a collector contacts you about a debt you once owed but already paid off, you can check this box.
+Also check this box if there are any other reasons you want to dispute the debt.
+Again, send along additional documentation to support your claim.
 In this case, it may be beneficial to also send a dispute letter.

 How To Write a Dispute Letter (+ Dispute Letter Template)

-If the debt validation letter you receive didn’t include a detachable form, or you need more space to explain your dispute or request additional information, you can write a dispute letter.
+If the debt validation letter you receive didn’t include a detachable form, you can write a dispute letter.
+You can also write a letter if you need more space to explain your dispute or request additional information.
 This letter can be combined with a debt verification letter.

 Your dispute letter notifies the debt collector that you dispute the debt and why.
 You can also use this letter to request additional information about the debt that wasn’t included in the debt validation letter.